marrero171/my-portfolio/content/about-me.md

 Game Development has been a passion for me for a long time, and recently I've been taking steps towards my personal goals while also having fun in the community, and working with other people in the field.
 These game jams have helped shape my knowledge and has taught me teamwork and leadership during stressful time.

-I am studying at the University of Puerto Rico - Arecibo, currently working as a web developer using PHP, tailwind CSS, and various other technologies.
+I studied at the University of Puerto Rico - Arecibo, as a web developer using PHP, tailwind CSS, and various other technologies.

 # Skills
 - Programming Languages
     - C++
     - Python
-    - GdScript
+    - GdScript (Godot Engine)
+    - C# (Unity Engine)
     - PHP
+    - MariaDB/MySQL
     - Javascript
     - HTML
     - CSS